Aliases for SLC16A1 Gene

 GeneCards Summary for SLC16A1 Gene

 SLC16A1 (Solute Carrier Family 16 Member 1) is a Protein Coding gene.
-Diseases associated with SLC16A1 include exercise-induced hyperinsulinism and erythrocyte lactate transporter defect and monocarboxylate transporter 1 deficiency.
+Diseases associated with SLC16A1 include erythrocyte lactate transporter defect and monocarboxylate transporter 1 deficiency.
 Among its related pathways are Platelet activation, signaling and aggregation and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and monocarboxylic acid transmembrane transporter activity.
 An important paralog of this gene is SLC16A11.

 UniProtKB/Swiss-Prot for SLC16A1 Gene